tunroam/paper/report/500result.md

 - What modifications or configurations are required to an authentication (802.1x) server to enable this protocol?
 -->

-*What modifications or configurations will enable an authentication (802.1x) server to set network policies based on a VPN endpoint?*

-We showed that the client is able to communicate the VPN endpoint using the *[802.1x identity]*.
+To answer sub-question 2 of our *[Research question]*, we showed that the client is able to communicate the VPN endpoint using the *[802.1x identity]*.
 This requires modifications on the *[802.1x authentication server]*, without changes to the authentication client (`hostapd`)